bircany/WarriorGame/README.md

 will be upgrade (Blender can be used for environment and section design and also 3D/2D Character Model Design)

-in this Lecture I learned OpenGL and DirectX , Blender for Design and  little Unity (some animations vs.) while I develop this project Unity and C# I learned some specific information and I curious about Game Development with Unity.
+in this Lecture I learned OpenGL and DirectX , Blender for Design and  little Unity (some animations vs.) while I develop this project Unity and C# I learned some specific information and Lots of math and analytical geometry